smarr/academic-notes/README.md

-# Workshop Organization Notes
+# Academic Notes

-This repo contains my notes on organizing workshops at programming language conferences.
+This repo contains my notes on various academic things, including organizing workshops at programming language conferences.

-Currently, there is most importantly [timeline.md](timeline.md).
+I hope it is more generally useful.

-I hope it is useful, feedback and contributions are welcome.
+Feedback and contributions are welcome.

 Just to be on the safe side, the license is [CC-BY-4.0](LICENSE).